nima-farnoodian/odoo-carpooling/files/developer_guid.md

 ### Note: passwords could be anything you choose
 ```
-Once the database server runs is complete, you should run an odoo instance and link the odoo-carpooling repo to it as follows:
+Once the database server run is complete, you should run an odoo instance and link the odoo-carpooling repo to it as follows:
 ```
 docker run -p 8069:8069 -d --name odoo --link db:db -v [your director holding "odoo-carpooling" folder]/odoo-carpooling/:/mnt/extra-addons -t odoo -- -d odoo
 ```
-once the app is mounted and the server runs, the carpooling app can appear on the app page and installed accordingly.
+When the app is mounted and the server runs, the carpooling app can appear on the app page and installed accordingly.

 ![App Image](./installation.png)